 Proud to be a member of the Ancient and Honourable Guild of Town Criers.

-Where will you see me?
+Where will you see and hear me?

 The Royal Borough covers a large area but over time I hope to get to all towns and villages to deliver my cries.
 Keep an eye out for me in:

 Windsor, Maidenhead, Eton, Eton Wick, Dorney, Cookham, Bray, Ascot, Pinkneys Green, Hurley, White Waltham, Waltham St. Lawrence, Shurlock Row, Holyport, Fifield, Oakley Green, Old Windsor, Sunningdale, Sunninghill, Datchet, Wraysbury, Horton and Hythe End.

 Radio 2 fans may recognise my voice too.
 On the day of Harry and Megan’s wedding in May 2018 I featured prominently in the live coverage of the event on Chris Evan’s show, for which I owe Chris and the team my huge thanks.
 For a whole year after that an audio clip of me calling ‘Oyez, Oyez, Oyez’ was repeated daily on the Breakfast Show.